 836 Euclid Ave., Suite 322, Lexington, KY 40502

 (859) 721-1062; fax (859) 721-1059

-The Interstate Compact on Juveniles regulates supervision of juveniles who are on probation or parole and have left their state of residence.
+The Interstate Compact for Juveniles regulates supervision of juveniles who are on probation or parole and have left their state of residence.
 Administration of the Compact is overseen by the Interstate Commission for Juveniles, which promulgates rules governing the movement of juveniles.
 The Commission monitors compliance with such rules to protect both the safety of affected juveniles and the public (Code Human Services Article, secs.
 9-301 through 9-314).